Earth Notes: On the HTC-1 Desktop Humidity and Temperature Meter: ReviewUpdated 2022-12-02.

 Building regulations are clear that heating energy efficiency must be good.
 And ventilation must be improved to keep air 'fresh'.
 That includes keeping relative humidity down.
 (Above 70% invites mould and mites to grow.)

 Thermometers are easy to come by and cheap.
 Most of us have thermostats.
-Humidity meters are much thinner on the ground!
+Humidity meters are more rare!

 The MHRV (Mechanical Heat-Recovery Ventilation) in our bathroom increases ventilation while retaining heat.
 It has a humidity sensor.
 The fan automatically goes into boost mode when humidity is high.
 This happens during a shower or bath.
 So I have one device to help crudely manage humidity.
 It is not enough on its own.

-My only humidity sensor with a readout was a piece of test equipment, a Maplin N09AQ 4-in-1 Multi-Function Environment Meter.
+My only humidity sensor with a readout was a piece of test gear.
+It was a [archive] Maplin N09AQ 4-in-1 Multi-Function Environment Meter.
 It was expensive at ~£70.
 It does not have a continuous display.
 Also, humidity sensors seem to work best if allowed to 'settle' for as much as an hour.
 Making measurements all around the house at the same time is difficult with one meter!

 The cheap-n-cheerful Neewer HTC-1 is amazing value at about £4.
 (Spotted on Amazon by my friend Martin F.) The HTC-1 gives readings within 1°C and 1%RH of my test meter.
 It is easy for even my small children to read.
 It is big enough to read from across the room.
 At that price, having a couple left in important places is fine.
 (The kitchen, and the living room or a bedroom.)

 The HTC-1 seems well built.
-It also looks nice.
+It also looks good.